taegorov/virtual-store/README.md

 - As a user, I want to know to that when I add an item to my cart, that it is removed from inventory so that no other users can purchase it

+### Phase 4 Requirements

+Phase 4 Requirements

+In phase 4, we will be completing work on our Virtual Store by adding a two full page views to the application: Product Details and Checkout

+The user stories from Phases 1, 2 and 3 remain unchanged.
+For this phase, we are now adding the following new user stories to meet the new requirements.

+- As a user, I want to see a full detail view of a product so that I can make a more informed choice about purchasing it.

+- As a user, I want to view my full cart and initiate the checkout process so that I can purchase my items and have them delivered

 ## UML

 ![UML1](./src/assets/virtual-store-UML.jpg)